MaxLSB/mini-hourglass/README.md

 ## Quick Example

-Example of results achieved after approximately 2 hours of pre-training and fine-tuning.
+Example of results achieved after approximately 2 hours of pre-training and fine-tuning of a ~20M parameters hourglass model.

 Pre-trained
 ```